Plynk investment app Download App

 Like with many cryptocurrencies, there’s volatility in the price of Litecoin—meaning prices can go up and down quickly in a short amount of time.

-In May 2021, the price of Litecoin hit an all-time high of $412.96.
-But over the next 6 months, its price fell by over 50%3.
+In May 2021, the price of Litecoin hit an all-time high of nearly $400.
+Within the next 6 months, its price dropped to close to $100 then climbed back to over $275.2

 What that means for you: Trading cryptocurrency can be risky so it’s important to decide for yourself if you’re comfortable buying it.